Installed in Garden F: Monday 13th August 2021. Approx. 12pm

 Tuesday 14th September 2021.
 Approx. 3.30pm

 Changes noted: Wow!
 The biggest change is the felling of the two Cyprus trees that stood behind the panel.
-These were taken down by the council as their roots where in danger of causing problems to the houses that surround them.
+These were taken down by the Council as their roots where in danger of causing problems to the houses that surrounded them.
 So a huge change which can be seen in the large photo, full of shade, on 26th August and here, full of light, on 14th September.
 Other changes to the panel mirror similar changes in other panels – puckering, cracking in the emulsion paint, mould in the Calico areas and some fraying, though here mostly very minor.
 The panel here is largely protected from the wind so there is little wear and tear from this element.
 There are flecks of dirt and sawdust caused primarily by the tree felling, but interestingly the pocket on the panel now has a small snail visitor.

-The host and I decided to slide a plate of glass under the basket to enable us to move it and allowing both the cloth panel to sit freely behind and the plants in it to grow,
+The host and I decided to slide a plate of glass under the basket to enable us to move it and allowing both the cloth panel to sit freely behind and the plants in it to grow.

 Thursday 16th September 2021.
 (Time unknown)